britram/taps-transports/draft-ietf-taps-transports.md

 benefit from control over the trade off between timeliness and reliability {{RFC4336}}.

-It offers low overhead, and many characteristics common to UDP, but can avoid "re-inventing the wheel" each time a new multimedia application emerges.
+DCCP offers low overhead, and many characteristics common to UDP, but can avoid "re-inventing the wheel" each time a new multimedia application emerges.
 Specifically it includes core functions (feature